-Construction: The School has an agreement with a general contractor for the Evans building construction and renovations.
-At June 30, 2015, the remaining commitment is \$904,883, and has been substantially fulfilled during August 2015.
+Construction: The Foundation has an agreement with a general contractor for the Evans building construction and renovations.
+At June 30, 2016, the remaining commitment is \$422,170.
+The School will pay the costs of the construction.

 Note 4.
 Related Entity Transactions